What's the difference between a fan and an air circulator?

 Vornado Air Circulators are highly efficient air moving devices that make ordinary fans obsolete.
 The system includes a unique combination of aerodynamic elements (Inlet air accelerator or flow straightener, deep-pitch propeller, blade duct and AirTensity™ grill).
 The combination of elements results in a room penetrating vortex or “beam” of air.
 We call this Vornado Vortex Action.
 Vortex Action excites all the air in the room into complete and continuous motion.
 This excitation enlivens room air and delivers comfort to all room occupants anywhere in the room.

 What’s more, the ability of a Vornado Air Circulator to move air over long distances affords you a variety of uses including air exchange between rooms, up the stairs or down the hall.
 No ordinary fan delivers comfort like a Vornado Air Circulator.

-So, how do I best utilise my Vornado Air Circulator in summer?
+How can I best utilise my Vornado Air Circulator this summer?

 In summer, we recommend running the unit on “High” and aiming the beam of air so that it hits a wall across the room roughly halfway up.
 This will allow for the establishment of a high speed circulation pattern in the room.

 Here’s a helpful hint: Always make certain the vortex travels across the room unobstructed.
 This is required for proper circulation.

 I have air conditioning.
 How does the Vornado Air Circulator make you feel cooler and save money?

 It has been shown that circulating air raises your threshold of discomfort.
 That means if you’re comfortable at a 22-degree thermostat setting with NO air moving, you can enjoy the same level of comfort at a higher thermostat setting, say 25-degrees.
 That 3-degree increase of the thermostat can translate into as much as a 10% savings on your electric bill.
 (Energy savings vary by part of the country.
 Savings estimates are provided by the Department of Energy).